axonivy-market/portal/Documentation/PortalDeveloperGuide/source/installation/index.rst

       In case you already have PortalStart process in your project, delete all elements in that process and copy everything from PortalStart process of Portal Template (to prevent start link id change).
-      ``Do not delete`` PortalStart proccess in your project and copy new again.

       Check map param result of callable process after copy to make sure it's the same as original process.
       |copy-start-process|